gaelxxl34/Iuea-Student-Portal/README.md

-# Nyota Student Portal
+# Nyota Application Portal

-A modern student portal built with Next.js and Firebase for the International University of East Africa (IUEA).
+A modern application portal built with Next.js and Firebase for the International University of East Africa (IUEA).

 ## Features